apache/kudu/docs/design-docs/scan-optimization-partition-pruning.md

 operators to have control over data locality in order to optimize for the expected workload.

+Every table has a partition schema, which is comprised of zero or more hash components, and a range component.
+The hash components have one or more columns.
+Each column must be part of the primary key column set, and any column may not be in two hash components.
+The range component may have zero or more columns, all of which must be part of the primary key.

+Rows in a Kudu table are mapped to tablets using a partition key.
+A row's partition key is created by encoding the column values of the row according to the table's partition schema.
+For each hash bucket component, the partition key contains the hash of the column values in the component.
+For each column in the range component, the key will contain the row's encoded value for that column.
+Every tablet has a start and end partition key which covers the hash bucket and range assignment of the tablet.
+Finding the tablet for a row requires finding the tablet with the partition key range which contains the row's partition key.

 Currently, Kudu does not take full advantage of partition information when executing scans.
 This results in missed opportunities to 'prune', or skip tablets during a scan based on the scan's predicates and the tablet's hash bucket and range assignments.
-This remainder of this design doc will detail the specific opportunities we can take advantage of to prune partitions, provide an overview of how we will accomplish this is the clients and on the server, and provide some alternatives for discussion.
+This remainder of this design doc will detail the specific opportunities we can take advantage of to prune partitions, provide an overview of how we will accomplish this on client and on the server, and provide alternatives for discussion.

 ### Sample Schemas

-The following sections will reference two example table schema:
+The following sections will reference two example table schemas:

 ```sql
 CREATE TABLE 'machine_metrics'